short-pixel-optimizer/enable-media-replace/readme.txt

 * [Regenerate Thumbnails Advanced](https://wordpress.org/plugins/regenerate-thumbnails-advanced/) - Fast, free and simple to use plugin to regenerate the thumbnails for your site after changing a theme (for example).
 Supported & maintained by [ShortPixel](https://ShortPixel.com)

 == Changelog ==

+= 3.2.8 =
+* fix for failures in link updating when replacing file because of addslashes - use prepared query instead
+* replace basename with wp_basename because basename doesn't work well with UTF8

 = 3.2.7 =
 * Add minimum required php version to run the plugin.